Fluticasone and Vilanterol

 • Thyrotoxicosis: Use with caution in patients with thyrotoxicosis.

-• Pediatric: [US Boxed Warning]: Data from controlled clinical trials suggest LABAs increase the risk of asthma-related hospitalization in pediatric and adolescent patients.
-Orally-inhaled corticosteroids may cause a reduction in growth velocity in pediatric patients (~1 centimeter per year [range: 0.3 to 1.8 cm per year] and related to dose and duration of exposure).
-To minimize the systemic effects of orally-inhaled corticosteroids, each patient should be titrated to the lowest effective dose.
+• Pediatric: Data from controlled clinical trials suggest LABAs increase the risk of asthma-related hospitalization in pediatric and adolescent patients.
+Orally inhaled corticosteroids may cause a reduction in growth velocity in pediatric patients (~1 centimeter per year [range: 0.3 to 1.8 cm per year] and related to dose and duration of exposure).
+To minimize the systemic effects of orally inhaled corticosteroids, each patient should be titrated to the lowest effective dose.
 Growth should be routinely monitored in pediatric patients.

 Dosage form specific issues:

-• Lactose: Contains lactose; anaphylactic reactions have been reported in patients with severe milk protein allergy using other lactose-containing powder products.
+• Lactose: May contain lactose; anaphylactic reactions have been reported in patients with severe milk protein allergy using other lactose-containing powder products.

 • Discontinuation of systemic corticosteroids: Withdraw systemic corticosteroid therapy with gradual tapering of dose (eg, patients on prednisone may decrease dose by 2.5 mg weekly during inhaled corticosteroid therapy).
 Monitor lung function, beta-agonist use, asthma and COPD symptoms, and for signs and symptoms of adrenal insufficiency (fatigue, lassitude, weakness, nausea and vomiting, hypotension) during withdrawal.
 Allergic conditions (eg, eosinophilic conditions, rhinitis, eczema, arthritis, conjunctivitis) may be unmasked when transitioning from systemic to inhaled corticosteroid therapy.